Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Problem Formulation

-As indicated in Equation~\ref{eq:argmax}, the attacker's goal is to find a sample that is being misclassified to any class other than the correct class.
+{\em \bf Targeted vs. Un-targeted attack.}\ \ As indicated in Equation~\ref{eq:argmax}, the attacker's goal is to find a sample that is being misclassified to any class other than the correct class.
 This is known as an {\em un-targeted attack}.
 Alternatively, the attacker could have a more restricted goal of a {\em targeted attack}.
-In such cases, when given a sample ${\textbf x}$ and a particular class, the malicious user may have a specific goal of finding an adversarial sample misclassified as the particular class.
-Clearly, to an adversary, the un-targeted attack is a weaker goal and is easier to achieve.
+In such cases, when given a sample ${\textbf x}$ and a particular class, the malicious buyer may have a specific goal of finding an adversarial sample misclassified as the particular class.
+Clearly, to an adversary, the un-targeted attack is a weaker goal and is easier to achieve. \\ \\[-3pt]